guzmanwolfrank/QuantTrading/Backtests/Pivot_Strat/readme.md

 This project creates an algorithm based on the [EURUSD Pivot Strategy backtest](https://github.com/guzmanwolfrank/QuantTrading/tree/main/Backtests/Pivot_Strat).
 The main signal is generated depending on the price of the close relative to the intraday pivot point.

-his bot is designed for use on OANDA FX brokerage API.
+This bot is designed for use on OANDA FX brokerage API.